François M. M. Morel: Ocean acidification

 In 2009, Morel chaired the Committee on the Development of an Integrated Science Strategy for Ocean Acidification Monitoring, Research, and Impacts Assessment.
 This committee published the report Ocean Acidification: A National Strategy to Meet the Challenges of a Changing Ocean, which detailed the unprecedented acidifying of the ocean's pH due to anthropogenic carbon dioxide emissions, the potential adverse impacts on marine organisms dependent on calcium carbonate, and the need for more information and international cooperation.

 Appointments

 Morel founded and directed the Center for Environmental BioInorganic Chemistry from 1998 to 2007.
-From 1998–2004 and from 2014–2017, Morel served as the director of Princeton Environmental Institute, which was later renamed to the High Meadows Environmental Institute in 2020.
+From 1998 to 2004 and from 2014 to 2017, Morel served as the director of Princeton Environmental Institute, which was later renamed to the High Meadows Environmental Institute in 2020.